 In addition to infrastructure, Subianto has pledged to tackle malnutrition among children, promising to provide free school lunches and milk to millions of students across the country.

-A New Chapter for Indonesia
+A new chapter for Indonesia

 Subianto’s inauguration represents the beginning of a new era for Indonesia, a diverse and rapidly growing democracy in Southeast Asia.
 As the country moves forward under his leadership, it remains to be seen how the former general will shape the future of this dynamic and vibrant nation.